 … I am staying in my house, and I do not want to move.
 Who wants to move me?
 So, if you want to move me, you cannot say that ‘I am moving you to this place’ which is not comfortable for me.
 I like it here!
-I don't want anybody to take this from me, I don't want problems with anybody (Aylesbury Interview 4).
+I don't want anybody to take this from me, I don't want problems with anybody!
+(Aylesbury Interview 4).

-But here there was also awareness that some leaseholders had accepted compensation payments early on (often because they believed the offer would be rescinded or decreased if they did not accept it quickly), and had left the estate at the same time as the council tenants who were being moved into accommodation elsewhere.
+But there was also awareness that some leaseholders had accepted compensation payments early on (often because they believed the offer would decrease if they did not accept it quickly), and had left the estate at the same time as the council tenants who were being moved into accommodation elsewhere.
 In some instances, this created a perception of abandonment as the neighbourhood began to fragment and services began to fail.
 In such cases, the life of leaseholders was effectively suspended: there was no longer any incentive to improve their home, nor was it clear how they should plan for the future.
-They became effectively trapped in the present, and displaced before the event.
+They became trapped in the present, and displaced before the event.
 The potential psychological and physical consequences of living in this state of abeyance are multiple, with the tortuous and exhausting processes of establishing how displacement would impact on their home and community leading to feelings of shame, stress and anxiety:

 I mean, some people, some neighbours that I know they've gone already.
 Some of them, they don't want to leave yet, like myself, my mum, we don't want to go from here.
 None of them they want to go from here.
 It is really affecting us (Love Lane Interview 12).

-This can ultimately wear down some individuals, leading to an inertia that made effective resistance to displacement impossible (Lancione 2017).
+This ultimately wore down some individuals, leading to an inertia that made effective resistance to displacement impossible (Lancione 2017).
 However, some were more dogged in their resistance, and developed discourses of resistance which emphasised they were facing forms of systematic violence.

 Class, race and the fragmentation of the ‘homeowner society’

-The perceived injustice of the circumstances faced by leaseholders appeared to lead to the development of a critical class consciousness, and the sense that their homes were being sacrificed in the name of capital accumulation that would benefit others:
+The perceived injustice of the circumstances faced by the leaseholders appeared to lead to the development of a critical class consciousness, and the sense that their homes were being sacrificed in the name of capital accumulation:

 [T]he rich will always remain rich and have no respect for the poor.
 Do you understand me?
 And nobody, people do not consider people.
 Just in their own selfish way.
 I have to say that.
-Because, I mean, it is my personal business, how much stuff I suffered to buy my home, you know, I spend a lot of my money to make myself comfortable in my house, because I stay on the road a lot, I struggle…yeah.
-(Love Lane Interview 9)
+Because, I mean, it is my personal business, how much stuff I suffered to buy my home, you know, I spend a lot of my money to make myself comfortable in my house, because I stay on the road a lot, I struggle… (Love Lane Interview 9).

 This was also evident in discourses that suggested that the negotiation of payments for homes occurred within uneven relations of power:

 They are taking advantage of us, you know, because they can see that we are poor people…If you want money, do it in the right way.
 Don't try to steal it from us...
 Yeah.
-So now what they have to sort out is, how to, give us more percentage, so that we can be sort of, we can sustain ourselves, to get, to buy a new property here, or to buy new property elsewhere.
-(Love Lane Interview 12).
+So now what they have to sort out is, how to, give us more percentage, so that we can be sort of, we can sustain ourselves, to get, to buy a new property here, or to buy new property elsewhere (Love Lane Interview 12).

-Here, the refusal of leaseholders to move was perhaps bolstered because of the perception that residents were facing considerable pressure from local councils as well as influential and better-resourced development companies:
+Here, the refusal of leaseholders to move was bolstered by the perception that local councils and well-resourced development companies were pressurising residents: